theholla/pickathon/README.md

 # Pickathon Quick Schedule Explorer

-As Pickathon enthusiasts, we were inspired to create this unofficial quick schedule explorer when we noticed slow load times on the festival website.
-After work the week before the festival, we created a super-simple, quick loading website designed for use offline on mobile phones.
-We wanted to be able to quickly find out what band to see and where, and then get off our phones to enjoy the festival.
+This is a super-simple, quick loading website designed for use offline on mobile phones.
+It's goal is to allow people to quickly find out what band to see and where, and then get off their phones and enjoy the festival.

 See the website [here](https://theholla.github.io/).